Visit the institution website for COVID‑19 updates

-Applicants should have a recognised medical degree and be working within orthopaedics.
-International students must apply via the Medical Training Initiative and will be required to have IELTS level 6.5 or above.
+You should have a recognised medical degree and be working within orthopaedics.

 Months of entry

-- develop the skills and attitudes necessary to perform evidence-based trauma and orthopaedic practice and research within trauma and orthopaedics
+- develop the knowledge, skills and resources necessary to perform evidence-based trauma and orthopaedic practice in order to support career progression

 A flexible approach to course delivery has been used, and for the majority of modules you can choose to study by attending taught sessions or by distance learning.